 "Public Pensions and Retirement: Evidence from the Railroad Retirement Act” (Job Market Paper)

-Male labor force participation (LFP) 65+ declined by almost 50 percentage points over the 20th century and the share receiving social insurance increased from roughly zero to near universal, yet the precise role of public pensions in driving the decline is still an open question.
-This paper develops the earliest estimates of the effect of Defined Benefit (DB) public pension incentives on retirement timing by examining the Railroad Retirement Acts (RRA) of the 1930s, which nationalized private pensions, instituting an incentive structure comparable to Social Security.
-Using linked Decennial Census records between 1920-1930 and 1930-1940, I examine LFP by worker's industries a decade earlier.
-I estimate the reduced form effect on retirement timing using an age-specific difference in differences research design leveraging variation in industry, time, and cohort.
-Railroad workers differentially exited only at eligible ages, explaining roughly 12% of the previously unexplained LFP decline 65-74.
-I next estimate elasticities of elderly nonparticipation with respect to benefits by exploiting the switch to progressive benefits in wages.
-The homogeneous estimate is roughly 0.2, far lower than existing pre-1970 estimates but similar to those from Social Security today.
-Elasticities are heterogeneous by private wealth and follow an inverse U-shape.
-Responsiveness is closer to 0.1 for renters and for workers with home values above the 80th percentile, with higher values in between.
-These estimates suggest the 100% increase to real Social Security benefits in the 1950s explains at most 25% of the historical decline in that decade.
-It appears other changes, notably coverage expansions, were more important in driving historical LFP declines.
+Male labor force participation (LFP) 65+ declined by almost 50 percentage points over the 20th century and the share of elderly men receiving public pensions rose from roughly zero to near universal.
+Yet, the precise role of public pensions in driving the decline is still an open question.
+This paper develops the earliest estimates of the effect of Defined Benefit (DB) public pensions on retirement timing by examining the Railroad Retirement Acts (RRA) of the 1930s, which replaced private railroad pensions with a public program comparable to Social Security.
+Leveraging linked Decennial Census records between 1920-1930 and 1930-1940, I examine LFP by worker's industries a decade earlier.
+The age-specific difference in differences research design exploits variation in industry, time, and cohort, and estimates indicate the RRA explains at least 8% of the previously unexplained decline ages 65-74.
+Utilizing the switch to newly progressive benefits in average wages, I estimate the elasticity of elderly nonparticipation with respect to benefits to be roughly 0.2, which is lower than existing estimates for periods before the 1970s but similar to those from Social Security today.
+Elasticities are heterogeneous by private wealth and follow an inverse U-shaped pattern; they are closer to 0.1 for renters and individuals with home values above the 80th percentile, and are higher in between.
+These estimates suggest historic Social Security benefit increases in the 1950s explain at most a quarter of the elderly male LFP decline in that decade.
+Eligibility expansions appear to have been more important in driving historical declines.

 “The Expansion of Social Security and the Decline of Elderly Public Assistance” (Joint with Daniel Fetter)